It would be nice to know what that oddly shaped trap bar weighs so you can keep an accurate log of your training.

 Table of Contents

-First – What is a trap bar?
+First – What is a Trap Bar?

 It’s called a trap bar because it’s named after the trapezius muscles, connecting the neck to the shoulder bones.
-These are worked when you do shrugs, which is the exercise this type of bar was originally designed to be used for.
+These are worked when you do shrugs, which is one exercise this type of bar was designed to be used for.
 Many people still do shrugs with it too, but in modern use it is favored more as a deadlift bar.

 It has enough room for the average person to step into, grab the handles, and lift the loaded bar up.